Frequently Asked Questions

 • Do you ship outside of Canada?

-• When should I use Magic Bag as a hot compress?
+• When should I use a hot compress for pain relief?

-• Where are Magic Bag hot cold packs manufactured ?
+• Where are Magic Bag hot and cold compresses made?

-• Which Magic Bag hot cold pack is right for me?
+• Which Magic Bag compress is right for me?

-• Can Magic Bag hot cold compresses be washed?
+• Can you wash a Magic Bag hot and cold compress?

 • How do I freeze my Magic Bag?

-• How long do Magic Bag hot cold compresses last?
+• How long do Magic Bag hot and cold compresses last?

-• Why isn’t my Magic Bag hot / cold enough?
+• Why is my Magic Bag not getting hot or cold enough?

 • Is there a warranty on Magic Bag?

-• Where can i purchase a Magic Bag hot cold compress?
+• Where can i purchase a Magic Bag hot and cold compress?

 • How do I know which model, compression level and size to choose?